 PLEASE NOTE: This is a non-binding translation of the legally binding German version of these General Terms and Conditions.

-The following General Terms and Conditions ("Terms and Conditions" / ”GTC”) apply to all services and products of Org OS GmbH, including all subsidiaries ("Kenjo" / "We" / "Provider").
+The following General Terms and Conditions ("Terms and Conditions" / ”GTC”) apply to all services and products of Kenjo GmbH, including all subsidiaries ("Kenjo" / "We" / "Provider").

 These General Terms and Conditions shall apply together with and supplement the individual contracts concluded in each case.
 In case of contradiction between individual contractual agreements and the provisions of these GTC, the respective individual contract shall take precedence.